dentsucreativeuk/dev-standards/Admin/Git.md

 An example workflow for a simple change could therefore run as follows:

  1. A repository is cloned.
- 2. The branch `master` is checked out, fetched and pulled.
+ 2. The branch `main` is checked out, fetched and pulled.
- 3. A new branch named `WJOBB0001/new-search` is created using the tip of `master` as a base.
+ 3. A new branch named `WJOBB0001/new-search` is created using the tip of `main` as a base.
  4. Work is then done within `WJOBB0001/new-search` and 10 commits are made.
 The work is tested using a local web server.
  5. Once the work is functionally complete, it is merged into `development` and deployed to the development environment.
  6. After the work is approved, the branch `WJOBB0001/new-search` is then merged into `staging` or `production`, depending on the number of environments.
- 7. Only when the work is live and complete would the `WJOBB0001/new-search` branch be merged into `master` and then **deleted** from both the local and any remote repositories it has been pushed to.
+ 7. Only when the work is live and complete would the `WJOBB0001/new-search` branch be merged into `main` and then **deleted** from both the local and any remote repositories it has been pushed to.

 ### Deploying & transpiling front end code
 Until we have fully developed CI solutions, deploying is still performed directly by the developer, usually using a tool such as Capistrano.
 However, it is worth considering the following aspects: